edwinjue/311-data-v2-gh-pages/README.md

 * node -v (make sure you are using node version 12.*)
 * clone the repo
 * cd 311-data-v2-gh-pages/
+* cp .example.env .env  (you will need to edit .env and supply a valid MAPBOX_TOKEN.
+If you are a member of hack4la, please contact me on slack.)
 * npm run setup && npm start
 * visit http://localhost:3000